On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: ERROR DETECTION AND CORRECTION

 \paragraph{Error detection in spanning trees}

-\looseness=-1Suppose we use the CI-statements from \cref{prop:markov_network_markovian} to find an undirected graph.
+Suppose we use the CI-statements from \cref{prop:markov_network_markovian} to find an undirected graph.
 Although this approach is quite efficient, it is sensitive to errors.
 Each of the conducted CI-tests directly corresponds to the presence or absence of an edge.
 In other words, a single error already makes it impossible to find the correct graph.
 But, in this case, \cref{prop:sufficient_cond_non_graphoid} equips us with plenty of CI-statements that could be used to falsify the result under the faithfulness assumption.
-The following corollaries show general cases where \cref{prop:sufficient_cond_non_graphoid} can be applied. \begin{corollary}[transitive dependence] Consider the independence model that is Markov and faithful to the undirected graph in \cref{fig:transitive_dependence}.
+The following corollaries show general cases where \cref{prop:sufficient_cond_non_graphoid} can be applied. \begin{corollary}[transitive dependence] Consider the independence model that is Markovian and faithful to the undirected graph in \cref{fig:transitive_dependence}.
 Let $L$ be the set of CI-statements from \cref{prop:markov_network_markovian}.
-Then every dependence between non-adjacent nodes is purely graphically redundant, and all \emph{in}dependences are Graphoid-redundant.
+Then every dependence between non-adjacent nodes is PGM-redundant, and all \emph{in}dependences are GA-redundant.

 \end{corollary} This can be seen as follows: by construction, $L$ does not contain a dependence statement involving non-adjacent nodes $X_i$ and $X_j$ where $i, j\in\N$.
-Especially, $L$ does not contain a dependence between $X_k$ and $X_l$ with $k, l\in\N$ s.t. $X_k$ and $X_l$ are only connected over a non-trivial path.
-By \cref{prop:sufficient_cond_non_graphoid}, every dependence between non-adjacent nodes is purely graphically redundant.\footnote{In practice, especially the dependences over short paths are of interest.
+In particular, $L$ does not contain a dependence between $X_k$ and $X_l$ with $k, l\in\N$ such that $X_k$ and $X_l$ are only connected over a path with more than one edge.
+By \cref{prop:sufficient_cond_non_graphoid}, every dependence between non-adjacent nodes is PGM-redundant.\footnote{In practice, especially the dependences over short paths are of interest.
 As the data processing inequality \citep{mackay2003information} bounds the mutual information along a path, the dependences become weaker the longer a (non-deterministic) path is. } The \emph{in}dependences follow via \cref{prop:markov_network_markovian}.
-The next corollary shows that the purely graphically redundant statements are imposed by \emph{strong} graphical assumptions. \begin{corollary}[implied connectedness] Suppose again our independence model $M$ is Markovian and faithful to the graph in \cref{fig:transitive_dependence}.
-Now let $L = \{(X_i\ind X_n \,|\, \bV\setminus\{X_i, X_n\}) :\: i \in \{1, \dots, n-2\}\}$ for $n\in\N_{>2}$.
-If $M$ is Markovian and faithful to a spanning tree, the statement $X_{n-1} \not\ind X_n\mid \bV\setminus\{X_{n-1}, X_n\}$ is purely graphically redundant.
+The next corollary shows that the PGM-redundant statements are imposed by \emph{strong} graphical assumptions. \begin{corollary}[implied connectedness] Suppose again our independence model $M$ is Markovian and faithful to the graph in \cref{fig:transitive_dependence}.
+Now let for $n\in\N_{>2}$.
+If $\cG$ is the set of spanning trees over $\bV$, the statement $X_{n-1} \not\ind X_n\mid \bV\setminus\{X_{n-1}, X_n\}$ is PGM-redundant.